 Combine pesto and mayonnaise in a mixing bowl.

-Cook Onion and Toast Buns
+Caramelize Onion and Toast Buns

 Place a large non-stick pan over medium heat and add 2 tsp. olive oil.
 Add onion to hot pan and stir occasionally until tender, 7-9 minutes.
+Add water 1 Tbsp. at a time if pan becomes dry.

 Remove from burner.
 Transfer onions to a plate and season with a pinch of salt.